Brewer AB InBev deploys waste alcohol to make virus disinfectant

-BRUSSELS (Reuters) - Anheuser-Busch InBev, the world’s largest brewer, starting from Wednesday will ship some 50,000 liters of disinfectant made with alcohol removed from its alcohol-free beers to European countries hit by the coronavirus.
+BRUSSELS, March 23 (Reuters) - Anheuser-Busch InBev , the world’s largest brewer, starting from Wednesday will ship some 50,000 litres of disinfectant made with alcohol removed from its alcohol-free beers to European countries hit by the coronavirus.

 The company said alcohol available from production of its Jupiler 0.0 brand in Belgium and Beck’s Blue in Germany were delivering an initial run of disinfectant in partnership with German ethanol producer KWST GmbH and Belgian packaging company Jodima.